CustomWalletMaker/cwm/README.md

-# NEWSITE: Secure Solana Address Generator
+# CWM: Secure Solana Address Generator

 ## 🔒 Why This Is Safe